Barb Kniff McCulla: Political career

 Kniff McCulla announced her candidacy for the 37th district of the Iowa House of Representatives following decennial redistricting in 2021.
 Endorsed by Governor Kim Reynolds, she defeated incumbent Jon Thorup (Note: Thorup was redistricted into the 37th district during his term in 2021; he had previously been representing district 28) in the Republican primaries on June 7, 2022, with over 70 percent of the vote.
 She defeated Democrat Mike Overman in the general election on November 8 with over 74 percent of the vote.
 She assumed office on January 9, 2023.

 Kniff McCulla serves on the Commerce, Economic Growth and Technology, Health and Human Services, Labor and Workforce, and Ways and Means committees, the lattermost of which she is the vice chair.
+She is the chair of the Labor and Workforce committee.

 In March 2024, Kniff McCulla announced that she is running for reelection.
 She won the Republican primaries unopposed on June 4, 2024, and will run in the general election unopposed on November 5, 2024.

 Kniff McCulla has said that her priorities include economic growth and small business.
 She supports school choice and opposes abortion.